25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 Official Website

-One of the most family-friendly Atlanta Christmas Events, Stone Mountain Christmas returns with some awesome new elements from November 11th, 2023 to January 2nd, 2024.
+One of the most family-friendly Atlanta Christmas Events, Stone Mountain Christmas returns with some awesome new elements.

 As always, millions of lights will decorate the park, including the Musical Frosted Forest.